 - the complexity of identity and intersectionality informs thinking and practice and shapes new approaches to inclusion and building belonging?

-- create space to engage with previously less-explored, hidden or ‘taboo’ equality issues and examine/encourage promising practice to address them;
+- created space to engage with previously less-explored, hidden or ‘taboo’ equality issues and examined/encouraged promising practice to address them;

-- increase knowledge and confidence in the college and HE sectors to undertake positive action initiatives to tackle inequality and underrepresentation across student bodies, workforce and governance;
+- increased knowledge and confidence in the college and HE sectors to undertake positive action initiatives to tackle inequality and underrepresentation across student bodies, workforce and governance;

-- improve institutional capacity to make progress on EDI in an increasingly complex environment;
+- improved institutional capacity to make progress on EDI in an increasingly complex environment;

-- engage with leaders and influencers to foster dialogue on embedding a strategic approach to equality in colleges and higher education institutions
+- engaged with leaders and influencers to foster dialogue on embedding a strategic approach to equality in colleges and higher education institutions